Strong, Independent Journalism Matters

 Such an outcome would be good for ‘fake news’, but bad for Ireland.

 But the good news is that we can do something about this.
 Like other countries have done, Ireland can take practical steps to ensure a sustainable future for journalism in Ireland.

-Reduce VAT – In Budget 2019 the government should apply a 5% VAT rate to newspapers and digital products.
+Reduce VAT – the government should apply a 5% VAT rate to newspapers and digital products.
 Ultimately reduce VAT on printed newspapers to 0% as is the case in Britain and other EU countries.

 Reform Ireland’s draconian defamation laws to ensure that the stories that need to be told, are told

 Contact your local TD and tell him or her you want measures to support independent journalism

 Tweet your support at #journalismmatters | Follow us @newsbrandsirl for updates

 - Czech Republic - 10%VAT ON PRINTED NEWSPAPERS